-Guidelines on what the fuller more detailed Stage Two research project proposal should contain will be provided along with the Stage Two invitation to submit.
+Guidelines on what a fuller project proposal should contain will be provided along with the Stage Two invitation to submit.

 Stage Two applicants may be asked to provide additional written information to support applications and/or appear before the Panel to present and discuss the research proposal.